Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Sky opening and clearing on day eleven of the Camino PortuguésSky Opening and Clearing!

-On the Estrada Poços, more verdant fields greeted us as we walked towards the next town of Aguim.
+Along the Estrada Poços, verdant fields of grape vines greeted us as we walked towards the next town of Aguim.

 The first group of animals appeared, these sheep below.
 This would be a recurrent theme for our day eleven on the Camino Portugués.